 Website: Berlin Cathedral

 Berlin is a centre for lots of history that took place in the last 100 years.
 The buildings, the culture and the experience you’ll have when visiting these iconic places are like no other.
-Don’t miss out on the important places for not only people in Germany but Europe as a whole.
+Its beach bars and markets are worth checking out.
+Be sure to visit the important places for not only people in Germany but Europe as a whole.

 Frequently asked questions about famous buildings in Berlin